 (2) Notwithstanding subsection (1), no such new certificate shall be delivered to you or a Holder unless and until you or a Holder shall have paid to the Company the full amount of the minimum statutory withholding based on the minimum statutory withholding rates for federal, state and local tax purposes, including payroll taxes resulting from the grant of the Shares or the lapse or removal of the restrictions (the "Tax Obligations").
-You hereby agree that you or a Holder will satisfy the Tax Obligations (x) resulting from the grant of the Shares, by paying to the Company, in cash or by check, the full amount of the Tax Obligations, or (y) relating to the lapse of the Repurchase Option with respect to any of the Shares as provided in Section III, by hereby authorizing the Company to withhold from the shares of the Common Stock otherwise deliverable to you as a result of the lapse of the Repurchase Option with respect to any of the Shares having a fair market value less than or equal to the Tax Obligations.
+You hereby agree that you or a Holder will satisfy the Tax Obligations (x) resulting from the grant of the Shares, by paying to the Company, in cash or by check, the full amount of the Tax Obligations, or (y) relating to the lapse of the Repurchase Option with respect to any of the Shares as provided in Section III, by hereby authorizing the Company to withhold from the shares of the Common Stock otherwise deliverable to you as a result of the lapse of the Repurchase Option with respect to any of the Shares as provided in Section III, a number of shares having a fair market value less than or equal to the Tax Obligations.
 The number of shares of Common Stock tendered by you pursuant to this subsection shall be determined by the Company and be valued at the fair market value of the Common Stock on the date the Tax Obligations arise.
-To the extent that the number of shares tendered by you pursuant to this subsection is insufficient to satisfy the Tax Obligations, you hereby agree to pay the Company, in cash or by check, the additional amount necessary to effectuate the provisions of this Section V.
+To the extent that the number of shares tendered by you pursuant to this subsection is insufficient to satisfy the Tax Obligations, you hereby agree to pay the Company, in cash or by check, the additional amount necessary to fully satisfy the Tax Obligations.
+You agree to take any further actions and execute any additional documents as may be necessary to effectuate the provisions of this Section V.

-VI.
+- VI.
 Escrow.
-The Secretary of the Company or such other escrow holder as the Committee may appoint shall retain physical custody of the certificates representing the Shares until all of the restrictions lapse or shall have been removed and in no event shall you retain physical custody of any certificates representing Shares issued to you which are subject to the Repurchase Option.
+The Secretary of the Company or such other escrow holder as the Committee may appoint shall retain physical custody of the certificates representing the Shares until all of the restrictions lapse or shall have been removed and in no event shall you retain physical custody of any certificates representing Shares issued to you which are subject to the Repurchase Option. - VII.

-VII.
 No Contract for Employment.
-This Agreement is not an employment or service contract and nothing in this Agreement shall be deemed to create in any way whatsoever any obligation on your part to continue in the employ or service of the Company, or of the Company to continue your employment or service with the Company.
+This Agreement is not an employment or service contract and nothing in this Agreement shall be deemed to create in any way whatsoever any obligation on your part to continue in the employ or service of the Company, or of the Company to continue your employment or service with the Company. - VIII.

-VIII.
 Notices.
-Any notices provided for in this Agreement or the Plan shall be given in writing and shall be deemed effectively given upon receipt or, in the case of notices delivered by the Company to you, five (5) days after deposit in the United States mail, postage prepaid, addressed to you at such address as is currently maintained in the Company's records or at such other address as you hereafter designate by written notice to the Company.
+Any notices provided for in this Agreement or the Plan shall be given in writing and shall be deemed effectively given upon receipt or, in the case of notices delivered by the Company to you, five (5) days after deposit in the United States mail, postage prepaid, addressed to you at such address as is currently maintained in the Company's records or at such other address as you hereafter designate by written notice to the Company. - IX.

-IX.
 Plan.
 This Agreement is subject to all the provisions of the Plan and its provisions are hereby made a part of this Agreement, including without limitation the provisions of paragraph 7 of the Plan relating to purchases of restricted stock, and is further subject to all interpretations, amendments, rules and regulations which may from time to time be promulgated and adopted pursuant to the Plan.
 In the event of any conflict between the provisions of this Agreement and those of the Plan, the provisions of the Plan shall control.